Biden administration proposes new rule that could upend "gig" work

 Gig stocks sink

 Gig company stocks plummeted on the news.
-Uber and Lyft fell more than 12% while DoorDash was down about 9%.
+Uber and Lyft fell more than 12% while DoorDash was down about 9% in early trading.
+The stocks later recovered some of their losses.

 The proposal is "a clear blow to the gig economy and a near-term concern for the likes of Uber and Lyft," Dan Ives, an analyst with Wedbush, said in a note.